 9. Students with Disabilities: For registration assistance, please contact Disability Resources, Education, & Access Management (DREAM).
 Students requesting academic adjustments and accommodations should schedule an appointment with the DREAM Office prior to the end of the previous semester.
 DREAM is located in Foley.

 10. Veterans: Veterans or dependants who are receiving VA education benefits should contact Mike Grabowski, Veteran Advisor, Registrar’s Office, (509) 313-6596.

 11. Audit: Students wishing to register with an audit grading option need to contact the Registrar’s Office by the dates determined in the Student/Advisor Action Guide here.

 12. Non-Matriculated Students: Students who want to take courses without admission to Gonzaga and are not seeking a degree may enroll as non-matriculated students and register for the courses in the Registrar’s Office during the dates outlined in the Student/Advisor Action Guide here.
-Graduate non-matriculated students need to contact their program of interest, as listed below, for information and registration eligibility.
+Graduate non-matriculated students need to contact their program of interest, as listed on the Non-Degree Seeking Student Registration page, for information and registration eligibility.

 24 hours a days, 7 days a week

 2. Enter the ID number (user name) and PIN.

 3. Click on 'Student & Financial Aid'.